hifly81/ocp-meetup-rome/README.md

 This is an image showing your final namespace:
 ![ScreenShot 1](order-sample/images/myproject.png)

+Follow these instructions to set up the demo:

-- Download strimzi, version 0.10
+- Download strimzi, version 0.10 (try the same with version 0.11, released recently)

 ```
 wget https://github.com/strimzi/strimzi-kafka-operator/releases/download/0.10.0/strimzi-0.10.0.tar.gz
 tar xvf strimzi-0.10.0.tar.gz
 ```

-- Create an OpenShift project and kafka cluster with 3 brokers (3 zookeeper)
+- Create an OpenShift project and kafka cluster with 3 brokers and 3 zookeeper.
+The OpenShift objects will be managed using the strimzi cluster operator.

 ```
 oc login -u <user> -p <password>